charlienewey/blog.newey.me/_drafts/2018-11-30-stochastic-gradient-descent.md

 straightforward as $X_{scaled} = \frac{(X - \bar{X})}{\sigma_X^{2}}$.
 If this
 isn't done, this can have serious negative effects - in the best case scenario, the gradient will be computed incorrectly and will cause slow convergence.
-In the worst case, the gradient will run away with you (the "exploding gradient" or "vanishing gradient") and stop the algorithm converging at all.
+In the worst case, the gradient will run away with you (i.e. the "exploding gradient" or "vanishing gradient") and stop the algorithm converging at all.

 ### Dataset ordering

-One thing that can negatively impact SGD's performance is biased ordering in the dataset.
+One thing that can negatively impact SGD's performance is biased ordering in the training data.
 If there's some meaningful ordering to the data (e.g. horse racing results where race winners are listed in the first row for each race), then this can bias the gradients - if this happens over an appreciable number of training examples, then this can cause the algorithm to choose vastly sub-optimal parameter values.
 There are several ways around this, but the easiest solution is simply to shuffle the dataset before using SGD.

-### Momentum

-## Confidence scores

-["Decision function" in `sklearn`][8]

 {% endkatexmm %}

+## In summary

+So, that's it - SGD in a nutshell.
+We looked at gradient descent from first principles, and applied it to a standard least-squares linear regression problem (which we also derived from scratch).
+We then implemented stochastic gradient descent for comparison, and achieved similar results (but with some small trade-offs).

+That just about covers the main points of the SGD algorithm - but there's so much more to learn!
+Check out the resources in the references section for a more in-depth look.
+Until next time!

+## References and further reading

 [^0]: [Simple Linear Regression in Matrix Format; Cosma Shalizi (2015)][0]
 [^1]: [Optimization: Stochastic Gradient Descent; Stanford Deep Learning][1]